Sibyaranjan/Task1-Data-Cleaning-and-Preprocessing/README.md

 2. Explored the data to verify data types, missing values, duplicates, and outliers.

-3. Dealt with missing values by filling or deleting them as required.
+3. Deal with missing values by filling or deleting them as required.

 4. Deleted duplicate and unnecessary records.